SoftwareDistribuitUB-2025/Enunciat_P2/Sessions/Sessio_3_en.md

 ## Work outside the class

-- Check the board representation shown in [Frontend Board Representation](https://github.com/SoftwareDistribuitUB-2025/PR2/tree/main/frontend)
+- Check the board representation shown in `frontend/README.md` in the starting template for PR2.

 - As you progress implementing the API backend for the gameplay, replace the simulated API calls in the `services/api.js` file with the actual API calls to the backend.
 This will allow you to test the API calls and the game logic together.